-At least once in your life you should travel to Australia.
-Because if you don’t you will miss out on, well, so very much.
-One of the best ways to do this is a cruise package in Australia and New Zealand.
+Everyone should experience Australia at least once.
+And one of the best ways to do this is with a cruise package in Australia and New Zealand.

 Cruise package Australia & New Zealand – Sydney to Auckland with Norwegian Cruise Line